 Cary and her son, Tristin, play outdoors at their home, Biddeford, Maine

-Two year old Tristin is Cary's first child.
-Born without a cochlea in his left ear, he is hearing impaired.
+Two-year-old Tristin is Cary's second child.
+Tristin was born without a cochlea in his left ear.
+He is hearing impaired.
 "I had Tristin when I was 'in the life'.
-In the back of my mind I think his disability is from being choked during my pregnancy till I was unconscious more times than I can remember and punched in the stomach.
+In the back of my mind, I think his disability is from being choked during my pregnancy till I was unconscious more times than I can remember and punched in the stomach.
 But docs say it's genetics.
 Tristin is most likely the son of one of my pimps either Ramey or King.
 King was the worst pimp of all.
 He tried to kill me a few times by strangulation and was the pimp who started drugging me.
 King would lock me up in a room and leave me there for days.
 He had a bottom bitch who came to collect my money each morning.
 I had a quota of $1000.00 per night.
-Men came in constantly and I would have to have sex with them anyway they wanted."
-After her 18-month prison sentence, Cary was connect to a 8- month recovery program at Hope Rising in Maine.
-In recovery, she is asked to attend AAA meetings and domestic abuse support groups.
-At this point it becomes clear what has happened to her is human trafficking.
+Men came in constantly and I would have to have sex with them any way they wanted."
+After her 18-month prison sentence, Cary participated in an 8- month recovery program at Hope Rising in Maine.
+In recovery, she was asked to attend AAA meetings and domestic abuse support groups.
+At this point, it becomes clear what has happened to her is human trafficking.
 She then begins reading self-help books about trafficking survivors- one particular book is the Survivor Guide to learning by Racheal Lloyd.
 Cary quickly realized her clinical therapist, who runs the support groups, had very little experience working with trafficking survivors.
 Cary took it upon herself to start running the support groups using Rachel Lloyd’s guide book.
-She finishes the program at Hope Rising 8 month later. " I felt very proud.
+She finishes the program at Hope Rising 8 months later. " I felt very proud.
 This felt important to me.
 It was during this time I could finally see myself – Self-realization.
-Until this point in my life I was in constant worry about others.
+Until this point in my life, I was in constant worry about others.
 But now I felt I could worry about myself and help myself."

 Cary and her son, Tristin, play outdoors at their home, Biddeford, Maine.